Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-27-22 - Concurrency Cont..md

 3. Customize scheduling

 ### Cons - ULT
-1. IO call from *any* thread will block process and block all threads
+1. IO call from *any* thread will block process and block **all** threads
 2. With **pure ULT** there is **no** real multiprocessing

 ### Pros - KLT
 1. Schedule many threads from same process
 2. If one thread is blocked in a process we can schedule another thread from same process
-3. kernel routines can be MT
+3. kernel routines can be multi-threaded

 ### Cons - KLT
-1. Time to CRUD threads due to kernel mode and management
+1. Time to CRUD threads due to kernel mode switch (user mode -> kernel mode) and management